 The idea that the immune system could attack or interfere with the brain enough to cause depression, or psychosis (for example) has not been recognized except in the last 5 years or so.

-Listen to this excellent podcast from the BBC for some more information.
+Or listen to this excellent podcast from the BBC for some more information.